SomeWeekendReading/someweekendreading.github.io/_posts/2025-06-28-soc-sec-journey.md

 since the state government had weeded out the bad actors and marginal players.

-So far, so good: but it took _months_ of back-and-forth and maybe 4 visits to the (fortunately nearby) Social Security office, with the stress of unclear insurance.
+So far, so good: but it took _months_ of back-and-forth and maybe 4 visits to the (fortunately nearby) Social Security office, with the stress of unclear insurance during a pandemic.

 ## Turning 70: Social Security Benefits